The Academy of American and International Law

 Download the Brochure (pdf)For more details, download the online brochure.

 A Certificate of Participation is given to those who fulfill attendance requirements.
-Additionally, participants who take and pass a series of short exams earn the title of Academy Fellow.
+Additionally, although course credit is not offered, participants who take and pass a series of short exams earn the title of Academy Fellow.
+Furthermore, participants may find that Academy participation better prepares them to apply for acceptance to an LLM program at an accredited U.S. law schools.

 The Academy has attracted lawyers who have gone on to very prominent positions in their home countries, as evidenced by the list of Storey Award recipients.
 Our goal is to provide a forum for those who are among the "best and brightest" lawyers, giving them an opportunity to enhance their knowledge and experience.
 The Robert G. Storey award is presented semi-annually to a past participant of the Academy who has demonstrated the qualities of leadership and integrity that were embodied in Dean Storey.